 There are plenty of other options for nighttime illumination that won’t blind your fellow Burners!

 Burning Man regulates all mutant vehicles and RC aircraft on the playa to ensure that they are operated responsibly and stay out of no-fly zones.
-If you want to bring a drone to Burning Man, you must register on May 15, 2020, read the strict policies, partake in an on-playa briefing, and wear a safety vest when operating your drone.
+If you want to bring a drone to Burning Man, you must register, read the strict policies, partake in an on-playa briefing, and wear a safety vest when operating your drone.

 It’s work to register and there are a lot of rules you’ll need to follow so best to just leave your drone at home.
 The best pictures are taken from the ground anyway!

 You’ll most definitely need a LOT of water during your week at Burning Man.
 Two gallons per person per day to be exact.
 And the larger the jugs of water that you can find, the better.

 If you bring a case of small water bottles you’ll just create a bunch of trash (MOOP) that you’ll have to pack out.
 Plus, it’s not very kind to Mother Earth to purchase all that unnecessary plastic.

 Bring a large reusable water bottle to fill up every day before you head out on your bicycle for the day!
 If you invest in a vacuum-insulated bottle, you can throw some ice in there so your water stays cold for hours.